 Single-Pole Circuit Breaker

-- They are employed mostly in outlets, lights, and small household appliances
+• They use outlets, lights, and small household appliances.

-Combination Arc-Fault Circuit Interrupter Breakers (CAFCI) protect against all types of electrical faults.
-Electricians now use CAFCI breakers where the local codes require both arc-fault and ground-fault protection.
+Combination Arc-Fault Circuit Interrupter Breakers (CAFCI) protect against all electrical faults.
+Electricians now use CAFCI breakers where the local codes require arc and ground-fault protection.

 Double-Pole Circuit Breaker

-- They have the potential of holding 30 to 200 amps
+• They have the potential to hold 30 to 200-amp wire sizes

 Types of High-Voltage Circuit Breakers